whatmakeart/whatmakeart.github.io/content/3d-modeling/maya.md

 title: Maya
 ---

 Maya is a 3D modeling and 3D animation software program made by Autodesk.
 3D models are created in scene files and then textures and lighting are added before rendering an image.
-Maya is commercial software that cost money to use for commercial purposes, an alternative open source 3D modeling in animation software package is [Blender](blender.md).
+Maya is commercial software that cost money to use for commercial purposes, an alternative open source 3D modeling and animation software package is [Blender](blender.md).
 There is a robust online community and it can be a great alternative for individual artists and small production companies.
-There are plugins to blender that cost money but the base software is free and open source and quite capable.
+There are plugins to Blender that cost money but the base software is free and open source and quite capable.

 Often multiple objects in a scene are animated with keyframes.
 Then each frame of the animation is rendered as a sequence of images.